HBTurpinArma/taw_aux_fortify/README.md

-# TAW Aux Common
+# TAW Aux Fortify
-- Adds various FOB functionalities to work integrate directly with the fortify system.
+- Adds various FOB functionalities to allow spawning and resupply
+- Adds standard ace fortify building pieces with build handlers to work with the FOB.